 Second Attempt

 A year later I tried to fix it again.
-This time I looked for some help on reddit again (last time my post wasn’t accepted).
-I got some stupid redditor comments, only two were kinda helpful (thanks reddit).
-Somebody had a similar model but I wasn’t able to find a repair manual, only the user manual.
+This time I started first by looking for reference.
+The problem was that I had not seen the typewriter when it was working so I didn’t know how it was supposed to look.
+I found somebody that had a similar model but they weren’t able to find a repair manual, only the user manual.
 On top of that I couldn’t find any pictures of the interior of this typewriter.
 The closest I got was the Hermes 2000 which looks similar but is not exactly the same.
 But not even this model had any in-depth videos of the inner workings.

 So I just opened it again, this time being able to remove a rod that was connected to the sliding bar.